colgate-cosc480ds/lecture/schedule.md

             - SGD is preferred for large datasets
             - SGD requires an *additive* target function
         * What is the role of step size in GD or SGD?
 How do you choose the "right" step size?
+        * In simple linear regression, given values for `alpha` and `beta` how do you measure how well the model fits the data?
-        * In simple linear regression, given values for `alpha` and `beta` and a small dataset (say 3 data points), you should be able to compute how well the model fits the data.
+        * Given values for `alpha` and `beta` and a small dataset (say 3 data points), you should be able to compute how well the model fits the data.
         * Taking Ch.
 8 and Ch.
 14 together, the book offers three different ways to fit a simple linear regression model.
 What are they?
         * If you were to use GD to fit a simple linear regression model, what would the target function `target_fn` be?
 - Tue, Mar 07 **Quiz 2** (in lab)